ovh/utask/pkg/plugins/builtin/http/README.md

 ## Requirements

 None by default.
 Sensitive data should stored in the configuration and accessed through `{{.config.[itemKey]}}` rather than hardcoded in your template.

+## Resources

+The `http` plugin declares automatically resources for its steps:
+- `socket` to rate-limit concurrent execution on the number of open outgoing sockets
+- `url:hostname` (where `hostname` is e.g. `www.ovh.com`) to rate-limit concurrent execution on a specific destination web-server/API